Bilmogi/Maribor_AI/README.md

 ---

 ## **🎯 Vision Statement**
-Maribor AI envisions itself as a guardian of Maribor and Slovenia's historical narratives, fostering a deep connection to cultural roots while promoting education and tourism.
+Maribor AI envisions itself as a AI of Maribor and Slovenia's historical narratives, fostering a deep connection to cultural roots while promoting education and tourism.
 By making this treasure trove of knowledge accessible, we aim to enhance community identity, inspire curiosity, and attract global interest.

 ---